ThGreatExplorer/OOD_Reversi/Readme.md

 occupied, and 2 represents Player 2 occupied where Player 1 is always white and Player 2 is always black.

+### GUI View
+For our view, there were really three components to handle:
+1. The GUIView interface representing the overall GUI
+2. The ReversiPanel interface representing the hexagonal board within the GUI
+3. The Path2DHexagon represents the drawn Hexagon in the GUI with its associated state

+> ReversiGraphicsView implemented the GUIView, creating the JFrame that the
+> JPanel implemented by the Reversi Hexagonal Panel would be contained within.
+We decided to
+> implement the KeyListener methods here and in the future when the controller is
+> implemented, we will have the GUIView then tell the ReversiPanel to update appropriately.
+>
+> For the ReversiHexagonalPanel, we chose to first transform the Java Swing coordinate
+> system of the origin being top left and the +y direction being downwards to a standard
+> cartesian coordinate system with the origin being the center of the screen and up being
+> +y, down being -y, right being +x, and left being -x.
+This mean the center hexagon would
+> be placed at the center with all the other hexagons relative to it on a x,y basis, allowing
+> for easier q,r,s to x,y coordinate conversions.
+We added the MouseListeners in this class
+> to account for the clicking onto the hexagonal grid, and convert the mouse clicks from
+> Swing coordinates to our standard cartesian coordinates.
+Another decision we made was to have the
+> drawnHexagons be re-used in the paint component since the Path2DHexagon could be thought
+> of as containing the logic inherent to drawnHexagon and the number of drawnHexagons would not
+> change, maybe only their color (if clicked), or size (when the panel resizes).
+This saves
+> memory, and allows us to "track" the state of the Panel.
+>
+> For Path2DHexagon, this class contained the logic inherent to a drawn Hexagon in the GUI.
+> Thus, we decided to have it track the q,r,s coordinates of the hexagon which should always
+> be the same as the logical coordinates of the hexagon in our model, thus storing the
+> conversion.

 ## Controller
 To be implemented in later assignment

+## Changes for Part II
+1. We implemented a *read-only model* interface which had all the getter methods and had our *ReversiModel* Interface extend that read-only interface.
+We then added a few observation methods:
+   1. get the size of the board
+   2. made valid move from a private method to a public method declared in interface
+   3. get the color at a specific cell
+2. Then we altered our view to use only the Read-only model for the previous Textual view and for the GUI view we created for this part of the assignment.

 # TODO
 1. Vector class?
 Separation of responsibilities for Hexagon vs Vector.
 Vector